Cardinal-Cryptography/signer-integration-example/README.md

 ## Closing remarks

-We hope this guide helps you to seamlessly integrate your app with the Signer.
+We hope you've enjoyed this tutorial, and now you know how to smoothly integrate your app with the Signer.

-In case of questions / bug reports / to find more content go to `<here some links probably?>`
+For other tutorials, head over to [alephzero.org/developers](https://alephzero.org/developers)

+If you need any other help, make sure to join our Discord and look for the #sc-support channel!

 [no-accounts]: ./screenshots/no-accounts.png
 [connect-app-screenshot]: ./screenshots/connect-app-screen.png